Young Scholars

 Program Structure

-Students meet once per week for a 90-minute seminar over a ten week session.
+Students meet virtually once per week for a 90-minute seminar over a six week session.

-The program culminates in a research colloquium where students present their ideas.
+The fellowship culminates in a research colloquium, where students present their work to the cohort and invited guests (including parents or educators).

-She founded Young Scholars Research Studio to introduce intellectually curious students to the habits of mind that drive real discovery.
+She founded Young Scholars Research Studio to introduce intellectually curious students to the habits of mind that drive real discovery and to create a space where students can engage seriously with ideas at an early stage in their academic lives.

 Apply for the Founding Cohort